britannic/EdgeMax/blacklist/README.md

 * select option #2

 ## Versions
+* v3.6.3.3: Enhancements
+    - Additional exclusions added to the blacklist commands file

 * v3.6.3.2: Fixes
     - Rewrote version checker to handle EdgeOS versions with an additional sub releases, i.e. v1.9.1.1, v1.9.1.1.1, etc
     - Added additional logic to skip testing if main installer exited with an error
+---
 * v3.6.3.1: Fixes
     - Updated blacklist exclusions and includes
     - Removed volkerschatz as a source, since the blacklisting service is no longer offered
+---
 * v3.6: Enhancements
     - Ability to add a source that uses a local file instead of HTTP